mariocastrogama/DssFactory.github.io/_team/Mario_Castro_Gama.md

 layout: team
 ---

 Years of experience in water resources and systems design and planning.
-Including hydropower, irrigation and water distribution projects.
+Including hydropower, irrigation and water distribution system.